learners-codetree/github-course-trial-repo/README.md

 # Information

-This is a practide repository to practice basics of github & git.
+This is a practice repository to practice basics of github & git.